Gaius-Augustus/MakeHub/README.md

 Katharina J. Hoff

-University of Greifswald
+University of Greifswald,
-Institute for Mathematics and Computer Science Walther-Rathenau-Str.
-47
+Institute for Mathematics and Computer Science, Walther-Rathenau-Str.
+47,
 17489 Greifswald

-University of Greifswald
+University of Greifswald,
-Center for Functional Genomics of Microbes Felix-Hausdorff-Str.
-8
+Center for Functional Genomics of Microbes, Felix-Hausdorff-Str.
+8,
 17489 Greifswald

 katharina.hoff@uni-greifswald.de